EMF Survey Services

 Who should do your EMF survey?

-There is no professional qualification or body which regulates electromagnetic radiation surveyors, so you will want to be confident that the person you choose is up to the job.
+There is no professional qualification or body which regulates electromagnetic radiation surveyors.
+So you will want to be confident that the person you choose is up to the job.
 Experience is the best teacher – so if you can, find someone who has done more than just a few.

 EMF Survey Report

-We also answer any questions arising out of the survey or the report, until the client is satisfied.
+We email the survey report to our client, usually on the day after inspection.
+We also answer any questions arising out of the survey, or the report, until the client is satisfied.

 Common EMF Survey Findings